 Your understanding of this handbook is important, and we encourage you to discuss with your supervisor any suggestions or questions you may have regarding the information in this handbook, your job responsibilities and/or ways to improve services for our rate-payers.
 We believe that our success is the direct result of a dedicated team of water and wastewater professionals working together toward a common goal and purpose.
 We continue to build on that success through an unwavering commitment to ethics, diversity, leadership, employee safety and environmental responsibility.

-Carolyn Graham, President Board of Directors Linda Herndon, Vice President, Board of Directors
+Linda Herndon, President Board of Directors Judy Mirbegian, Vice President, Board of Directors Jim Freeman, Director Carolyn Graham, Director Jim Lieberman, Director Kirk Cloyd, General Manager

-Board of Directors Board of Directors

-Jim Freeman, Director Judy Mirbegian, Director

-Jim Lieberman, Director

-,

-Kirk Cloyd, General Manager

 HVLCSD EMPLOYEE HANDBOOK

 TABLE OF CONTENTS